+Enable Android 10 Dark Mode Theme using our easy steps guide.
 Android 10 introduced a new feature called Dark theme or Dark mode in their latest update.
 This exciting new feature is not new to Android.
 Earlier, Google introduced a system-level toggle that switched between light and dark themes.

 However, there are rumors that it’ll be updated on the older versions as well.
 Besides, if you are not patient enough to wait for the update, you can always try with third party custom ROMs.
 Because most of the custom ROMs like LineageOS, Resurrection Remix, Cyanogenmod, MIUI, etc. support dark mode features.

 So why Android dark theme is important?
 The reason is that your mobile display is the main villain behind fast battery drain problems.
 Hence, keeping a low display light will consume less battery power thus extending your battery life.
 As soon as you enable Android 10 dark mode, the phone system UI changes its color to a completely dark theme.

 Earlier, various third party Android apps did not support night mode.
-However, with the latest Android Q update, Google introduced a force enable dark mode feature.
-This enables Android 10 dark mode in each and every app installed on your device.
+However, with the latest Android Q update, Google introduced a force to enable the dark mode feature.
+This enables Android 10 dark mode in every app installed on your device.

-Android Dark Mode Benefits:
+Android Dark Mode Benefits

 - It offers a better viewing experience in dim environments.